dotnet/roslyn/docs/features/outvar.md

 The scope will be the same as for a *pattern-variable* introduced via pattern-matching.

-According to Language Specification (section 7.6.7 Element access) The argument-list of an element-access is not allowed to contain ref or out arguments.
+According to Language Specification (section 7.6.7 Element access) the argument-list of an element-access (indexing expression) does not contain ref or out arguments.
-However, due to backward compatibility, compiler overlooks this restriction during parsing and even ignores out/ref modifiers in element access during binding.
-We will enforce that language rule for out variables declarations at the syntax level.
+However, they are permitted by the compiler for various scenarios, for example indexers declared in metadata that accept `out`.

 Within the scope of a local variable introduced by a local-variable-declaration, it is a compile-time error to refer to that local variable in a textual position